uc-wjwong/VizAlert/README.md

 Actions currently supported are:

 * Send email to any audience, with flexible control over who is sent what, and the ability to embed or attach images of your visualizations as PNGs or PDFs
-* Send SMS messages to any audience using the Twilio service
-* (Future) Export viz data and/or images to a file share
+* Export viz data and/or image to a pdf file share

 Once VizAlerts is installed and running, all of the work to build and manage your alerts happens in Tableau--no scripting required, and no separate interface necessary.